 For the most part, property water damage is pretty evident.
 If the excess water comes from something like a burst pipe or basement flood, you’ll be able to see the water and all the damage it is causing.
 But, sometimes this isn’t always the case.
 And water damage can sneak up on you when you least expect it.

 Perhaps you have a slow leaking appliance pipe that’s tucked away or a roof leak that’s out of sight.
 As unwanted water creeps into your home or office building, you may be unaware of the damage it is causing.
 In addition, the damage water may cause might not always be evident to the eye, but hidden behind walls, or under baseboards.

 However, if this does happen, there are a few signs you can look out for that can help you detect if you do in fact have water damage in Woodland Hills Below, we take a look at these signs and how to identify if your property is suffering from water damage.

 One of the first signs of water damage is a mold infestation.
 If you can see the tell-tale sign of a patch of mold, consider yourself lucky.

 But, sometimes mold sits in concealed places, between drywall or under the floorboards, making it difficult to uncover.

 If there is a leak lurking behind a wall, you may notice some changes on the wall’s surface.
-Paint or wallpaper will start to blister and bubble, and even begin to peel and crack if the water damage progresses.
+Paint or wallpaper will start to blister and bubble, and even begin to peel and crack if the water damage progresses in Woodland Hills.